DotCampus/dotcampus.github.io/_posts/2024-02-14-restful-apis-for-beginners.md

 ## Introduction

 Imagine owning a coffee shop.
-There are customers, a waitress who takes their order and a barista who prepares the cups of coffee.
+There are customers, a waitress who takes their orders and a barista who prepares the cups of coffee.
 When the coffee is ready, he passes it to the waitress who then hands it over to the customer, thus the order is fulfilled.
 In developing web applications, this scenario mirrors the interaction between the frontend (customer), backend (barista), and the API (waitress), our focus here.
 An API, short for Application Programming Interface, facilitates communication between two applications – the client and the server.
 It creates a seamless exchange where client requests are dispatched to the server, fulfilled, and a response is relayed back through the API to the client.
 This interaction is the request-response cycle.
-Different APIs, including SOAP, RPC, Websocket, and REST, serve distinct purposes.
+Different APIs, including SOAP, RPC, WebSocket, and REST, serve distinct purposes.
 We will take a closer look at the last one in this article

 ## How REST APIs work

 REST stands for Representational State Transfer and it refers to an API that aligns to [REST architectural constraints](https://www.geeksforgeeks.org/rest-api-architectural-constraints/).
 This type of API communicates using [HTTP](https://en.wikipedia.org/wiki/HTTP) requests to execute fundamental database operations like creating, reading, updating and deleting records in a specified resource.
 This is also known as CRUD operations.
-Thinking back to our coffee shop example, when a customer places an order, the waitress (API) is receiving a POST request to create a new record for that order in the shop’s database.
+Thinking back to our coffee shop example, when a customer places an order, the waitress (API) receives a POST request to create a new record for that order in the shop’s database.
 The barista receives and processes this request, the order record is stored in the database and he sends a response to let the waitress know it was successful.
-This response will contain a unique order id that the waitress hands over to the customer.
-The customer can retrieve all the details about his order using that order id by sending a GET request through the waitress to the barrister.
-The barista uses this id to search the database, retrieve the information about this order and send it back to the customer through the waitress.
+This response will contain a unique order ID that the waitress hands over to the customer.
+The customer can retrieve all the details about his order using that order ID by sending a GET request through the waitress to the barrister.
+The barista uses this ID to search the database, retrieve the information about this order and send it back to the customer through the waitress.
 The order record, containing data such as customer name, title and amount paid, becomes the focal point of subsequent interactions.
-> Order = {
+> order = {
 >            id: 001,
 >            customerName: “John Doe”,
 >            title: “Iced Americano”,